locationtech/geogig/docs/_sources/interaction/web-repository-management.txt

 .. _web_repository_management:

 Serving and Managing Repositories
 =================================

 The GeoGig Web-API allows you to serve up multiple repositories from a single endpoint via the ``geogig serve`` command.
-The Web-Api documentation goes over using this command to serve a single repository, but this section will discuss using the command to serve and manage multiple repositories.
+The Web-API documentation goes over using this command to serve a single repository, but this section will discuss using the command to serve and manage multiple repositories.

 Serving Multiple Repositories
 -----------------------------

-When ``geogig serve`` is run from within a geogig repository directory, it will serve only that repository.
+When ``geogig serve`` is run from within a GeoGig repository directory, it will serve only that repository.
 However, if it is run from a directory containing zero or more GeoGig repositories while using the ``--multirepo`` parameter, all repositories within that directory will be served through the endpoint.

 Given the following directory structure: